-- Read the message that appears.
-If you want to update all layers' details with information from the source data's metadata, leave the option Update layer items with metadata from source datasets enabled.
+- To update details for all the layers with information from the source data's metadata, leave the option Update layer items with metadata from source datasets enabled.

-- Click Yes if you want to proceed with synchronizing the layers with content in the underlying database.
+- Click Sync Layers to proceed with synchronizing the layers with content in the underlying database.

 The amount of time this takes depends on how many changes have been made to the content in the database.